 When it comes to your first acoustic guitar, it is smart to choose a brand you can trust.
 Quality guitars that sound great and are fun to play really encourage beginners to pick up the instrument and practice.
 Learning guitar is tough work.

 The right starter instrument can mean the difference between a newbie sticking with it when things get tough or getting frustrated and throwing in the towel.

 So, if you don’t know much about guitars, how are you supposed to know which guitar brands you can count on?
 This article can help.

-You may have seen a lot of cheap acoustic guitars on the market, aimed at first time players.
+You may have seen a lot of cheap acoustic guitars on the market aimed at first-time players.
 In my opinion, it is a bad idea to go with a low-budget guitar as a first instrument.
-Far too often beginners get stuck with crummy guitars that are too hard to play to be any use.
-The strings are too far away from the fretboard and can't be adjusted correctly, and the darn thing won't stay in tune.
-That's no good, and it's no wonder so many newbies hang it up before they even learn ten chords.
+Far too often, beginners get stuck with crummy guitars that are too hard to play to be of any use.
+The strings are too far away from the fretboard and can’t be adjusted correctly, and the darn thing won’t stay in tune.
+That’s no good, and it’s no wonder so many newbies hang it up before they even learn ten chords.

 Just like with anything else, you get what you pay for.
 But that doesn’t mean you have to empty your wallet if you want to land a quality beginner’s guitar.
 You just need to look in the right places.

-Some brands have proven themselves, and over my thirty years of playing guitar a few companies have stood out to me as quality choices for beginners.
-As with my recommended electric guitar brands, to make my list a company has to meet three criteria:
+Some brands have proven themselves, and over my 30 years of playing guitar, a few companies have stood out to me.
+These are the companies that make some of the best acoustic guitars for beginners.
+To make my list, a guitar brand has to meet three criteria: